 Rizatriptan (By mouth)

 Treats migraine headaches.
-This medicine is triptan.
-It does not prevent migraines.
+Does not prevent migraines.

 Maxalt, Maxalt MLT, Maxalt-MLTThere may be other brand names for this medicine.